 Our vet hospital is a silver accredited Cat Friendly Clinic with the International Society of Feline Medicine.
 This was a program designed to promote stress-free vet visits for cats and incorporates a number of aspects such as a separate cat waiting room, a separate cat-friendly consult room, gentle handling techniques and a number one focus of reducing your cat’s fear, anxiety & stress.

-Dr Melissa Bridges is our cat advocate for the program and also, (as expected) happens to be a crazy cat owner and particularly interested in cat medicine.
+Laura Westbrook is our cat advocate for the program and also, (as expected) happens to be a crazy cat owner.
 Our entire team has also completed additional study into fear-free handling and we incorporate this into our daily interactions with our feline friends.

 We have a purpose-built cattery that contains lovely spacious runs with vertical space and fresh air for your cats to stretch out.
 Our boarding staff are specifically trained to ensure your cat’s stay with us is relaxing and smooth and as it’s attached to vet hospital our vets are on hand if any issues arise.